I am a self-employed Samoa based Palagi (Pakeha) author, investigative blogger and entrepreneur.

 I believe that there is always (while I might not know what it is in detail at the time) such a thing as right and wrong, good and bad, black and white.
 [Please blame or argue with the Bible for that view if you disagree].
 I attempt to balance all sides of an issue, and make my judgments slowly, but after having done the research, I am rarely moved.
 People call me opinionated as a result and unfortunately it makes me a pain-in-the-a*** to live with; hated by many.
 Sorry, but as they say here in Samoa, “Too bad”.

-I’m proud (like the rest of the world!), but choose to do what I believe is the right thing.
+I’m proud and naturally look after self (like the rest of the world!), but always choose to do what I believe is the right thing.

 I do not enter into theological arguments (preferring to focus on personal relationship building) and attempt to position myself outside of denominational conflicts and labeling, however if was asked to apply labels then I . . .

-- approve of the growth in the Intelligent Design movement and hold young earth Creationist views (www.creation.com)
+- approve of the growth in the Intelligent Design movement and hold young earth Creationist views subscribing to the majority of the views expressed by AIG (www.creation.com);

-- interpret the word “Go” of the great commission in Matthew 28 [Gk: continuous present tense], to mean “as we are going [about our business]” rather than in the traditional missionary calling and practices
+- interpret the word “Go” of the great commission in Matthew 28 [Gk: continuous, present tense], to mean “as we are going [about our business]” rather than in the traditional missionary calling and common practices;

 Right of Reply